Author's Note

 “Regardless of the Faithless’ intent, we cannot afford to lose more men.”

-I did not believe the missing patrols were a sign of an impending invasion.
-Even so, the Border Towers alone could halt, or at least delay, an army a thousand strong for days.
-But a measure of added caution was warranted.
+I did not believe this heralded an invasion.
+The Border Towers alone could hold back an army a thousand strong for days.
+Still, a measure of caution never went to waste.

 “Furthermore, ensure all Border Towers are at heightened battle readiness, maintaining constant vigilance.”